- Acting for Two: Toby Kebbell plays both Durotan and Antonidas.

 - Fake American: Travis Fimmell is Australian and uses an American accent to play Lothar.
 Everyone else however keeps their natural accents, Dominic Cooper and Ruth Negga remaining British and Irish respectively.

 - God-Created Canon Foreigner: Many of the characters count as this, as long as we're only comparing to Warcraft: Orcs and Humans (the specific game that is being adapted).
 Garona, Blackhand, Lothar, Llane, and Medivh, are the only characters that had appeared and were actually named in the original game.
 Most of the other characters used in the movie only appeared in the second game or its expansion at the earliest.

-- In Memoriam: The film will be dedicated to the memory of David Bowie, who was the father of director Duncan Jones.
+- In Memoriam: The film is dedicated to the memory of David Bowie, who was the father of director Duncan Jones.

 - Playing Gertrude: Travis Fimmel and Burkely Duffield play father and son, despite there only being a 13 year age difference between them.

-- Release Date Change: The film was going to be released in December 2015 but was pushed back to May 2016 to avoid the release of The Force Awakens.
+- Release Date Change: The film was going to be released in December 2015 but was pushed back to May 2016 to avoid facing the release of Star Wars Episode VII: The Force Awakens.